nfl6fh/face_recog_test/README.md

 - `ModuleNotFoundError: No module named 'cv2'` - This means you need to install OpenCV.
 You can do this by running `pip install opencv-python` in the terminal.
 - `ModuleNotFoundError: No module named 'face_recognition'` - This means you need to install the face_recognition library.
 You can do this by running `pip install face_recognition` in the terminal.
 - `ModuleNotFoundError: No module named 'numpy'` - This means you need to install numpy.
 You can do this by running `pip install numpy` in the terminal.
-- failed to build dlib error - This means you need to install cmake.
+- failed to build dlib error - This probably means you need to install cmake.
 You can do this by running `brew install cmake` in the terminal.